axway-streams/axway-amplify-streams-js/stockmarket-vuejs/README.md

-# Streamdata.io Vue.js
+# Axway AMPLIFY Streams Vue.js

-This sample application shows how to use the streamdata.io Javascript SDK with Vue.js.
+This sample application shows how to use the Axway AMPLIFY Streams Javascript SDK with Vue.js.

-The streamdata.io JavaScript SDK allows the use of [streamdata.io](https://streamdata.io) to get data pushed from various sources and use them in your application.
+The Axway AMPLIFY Streams JavaScript SDK allows the use of [Axway AMPLIFY Streams](https://streamdata.io) to get data pushed from various sources and use them in your application.

 This project was create with [Vue CLI](https://github.com/vuejs/vue-cli) version 2.8.0